innoq/architecture-antipatterns/_case_studies/global_ecommerce_b2b_offering.md

+---
-# Global eCommerce B2B offering ✅
+name: Global eCommerce B2B offering
-*Author: Stefan*

-### Description
+authors: Stefan
+done: true
+excerpt_separator: <!--more-->
+layout: study
+---
 An e-commerce service provider offered online stores to its clients.
-You could say the business it was in was literally providing e-commerce services: The provider offered its clients an easy way to set up a online store where *their* clients – the provider’s clients’ clients, sorry, but sometimes life is complicated – could order digital goods.
+You could say the business it was in was literally providing e-commerce services<!--more-->: The provider offered its clients an easy way to set up a online store where *their* clients – the provider’s clients’ clients, sorry, but sometimes life is complicated – could order digital goods.
 The provider handled a lot of the hassle associated with that, such as taking care of payment with multiple different payment methods, in different currencies, handling country-specific tax aspects, export restrictions, etc. In essence, it operated a giant multi-tenant platform at a time when many of their clients barely knew how e-commerce worked.

 ### What was the good idea?